ugSUBMARINE/local-colabfold-server/README.md

 *   Reading the guide
 *   Looking at the example fasta files
 *   Uploading a fasta file of the protein of interest with:
-    *   a user name which creates a folder with the same name in `strorage_base` where the results will be stored
+    *   a user name which creates a folder with the same name in `storage_base` where the results will be stored
     *   a token
-        +   these are stored in tokens/registered_tokens.txt
+        +   these are stored in `loc_prod_path/tokens/registered_tokens.txt`
     *   setting
         * number of model to generate
         * number of recycles
         * whether to use amber relax or not
 *   Downloading the results with the right user name from downloads
-    * This contains a zip file with all the results from colabfold except from the `envs` directory
+    * This contains a zip file with all the results from colabfold except from the `envs` directory due to its size

 ### Intentional restrictions
   +   One token can only queue **3 jobs** so the server can't get overfilled with requests